Electric Bikes

 Drymen to Balmaha

-Return distance is 18km / 11 miles.
-Start at Drymen Village Square and follow the cycling signs for Balmaha, heading through Buchanan Estate and along the pathways and road cycle lane towards Balmaha.
+The return distance is 18km / 11 miles.
+Start at Drymen Village Square (which, as you can see from the picture below, has a free bike charging station at the Village Square) and follow the cycling signs for Balmaha, heading through Buchanan Estate and along the pathways and road cycle lane towards Balmaha.
 Again this route is mostly flat and easy to navigate.

 Loch Katrine Loop